markusrenoldner/science-notes/Finite Element error analysis.md

-We derive an error estimation based on the knowledge of the exact solution.
+We derive an error estimation based on the knowledge of a smooth enough exact solution.

 ## Goal: